mebusy/notes/dev_notes/Algorithm_GraphSearchConnectivity.md

 #### Straightforward Solution

-Every directed acyclic graph has at least a sink vertex(汇顶点) .
+Every directed acyclic graph has at least a sink vertex .
 That is a vertex without any outgoing arcs. 上面的例子中, t 就是 sink vertex.

 Follow n arcs , we can see n+1 vertices .
 If those "n+1" vertices has only n distinct vertices, we're gonna see some vertex twice, and we have exhibited a directed cycle.